TeamEquinox/FEC/README.md

 ### Installation

-* git clone from "Code" dropdown menu
+* Git Clone from the "Code" dropdown menu
-* run npm install
+* Run npm install
-* start webpack in watch mode by running npm run client-dev
+* Start webpack in watch mode by running npm run client-dev
-* start the server by running npm run server-dev
+* Start the server by running npm run server-dev

-### Usage - Further details on how the project is meant to be used may be helpful.
-For a library or framework, this section would outline how to use the library within another project (see socket.io  ).
-For a service that is meant to be used within a larger project architecture, instructions on how to integrate may be necessary (see node-statsD).

-This project is meant for the clothing retailer Atelier (rebranded as Equinox Apparel).
-While the page itself contains navigation elements inside the Related Products section, but best use would be to combine this repo with a display page for all of the items--provided by Atelier.
-Click on the banner for a surprise!